This article was updated on the 1st March 2019.

 Image Credit: Posteriori | Shutterstock.com

-In his 1915 Theory of Relativity, Albert Einstein proposes how the force of gravity is directly related to the geometrical curvature of space and time.
-This theory provided possible explanations for the expansion of the universe, the presence of black holes within the galaxy, and what is often referred to as gravitational waves.
+In his general theory of relativity (1915), Albert Einstein proposes how the force of gravity is directly related to the geometrical curvature of space and time, explaining the presence of gravitational waves, among other phenomenon in the universe.
+Until 2015 (eventually in the 100

-Einstein also applies this theory to the motion of the planets, in which he states that objects of matter, such as the Earth and the sun, are able to change in their geometry of space-time in order to grow and evolve.
-This concept of “space-time” describes a single physical entity in which space, such as the room you are in, and time, exist together.1
+Einstein applies this theory to the motion of the planets, in which he states that objects of matter, such as the Earth and the sun, are able to change in their geometry of spacetime in order to grow and evolve.
+This concept of “space-time” describes a single physical entity in which ‘space’, such as the room you are in, and ‘time’, exist together.

-According to his theory of general relativity, Einstein states that gravitational waves are “ripples” within the universe that can propagate across space, similar to the ripples that spread across the surface of a pond.
+Einstein states that gravitational waves are “ripples” within the universe that can propagate across space, similar to the ripples that spread across the surface of a pond.
 These infinitesimal ripples in space itself has opened up a new window of science to understand the dawn of cosmos and many complex astrophysical phenomena so far not understood.

-These waves are simply the mechanism by which changes in gravity are causally communicated from a dynamic source to distant observers.3
+These waves are simply the mechanism by which changes in gravity are causally communicated from a dynamic source to distant observers.

 Scott A. Hughes, Department of Physics, Massachusetts Institute of Technology (MIT)

-Able to travel at the speed of light, these ripples also carry valuable information regarding their cataclysmic origins, as well as additional details on the nature of gravity itself.4
+Able to travel at the speed of light, these ripples also carry valuable information regarding their cataclysmic origins, as well as additional details on the nature of gravity itself.

 Professor Karsten Danzmann, Leibniz University